kettanaito/atomic-layout/README.md

     </td>
     <td>
       <h3><a href="https://www.youtube.com/watch?v=_HrXUB97xQs">Creating layouts that last (React Finland, 2019)</a></h3>
-      <p>Find out the main aspects of a layout's maintainability and why spacing plays a large role in it.
+      <p>Find out the main aspects of a layout's maintainability and why spacing plays a crucial role in it.
 Learn how to wield layout composition as an actual React component–a missing glue for your elements and design systems.</p>
       <ul>
         <li><a href="https://codesandbox.io/s/5wwp76310n"><strong>Live demo</strong></a></li>
       </ul>